capGoblin/Aegis402/README.md

 - **x402** – payment rail between agents
 - **ERC-8004** – identity and reputation
 - **CreditManager (on-chain)** – holds collateral and enforces limits
-- **Aegis402 Clearing Agent (EigenCompute)** – watches payments, enforces deadlines, triggers refunds

-EigenCompute runs the clearing logic so it is:
-- verifiable
-- fault-tolerant
-- not dependent on a single server

 ---

 ## What x402 becomes with Aegis402